TatanBranth/React-study/README.md

 # React-study
-a bonch of little projects to study react framework

-those projects are made following Midudev teaching
+_a bunch of little projects to study react framework those projects are made following Midudev teaching_

+## Projects

+### 01 Twitter card

+Project with an example of a twitter card component to experiment with components and elements of React.

+### 02 Tic tac toe

+Game to learn how mix elements and components of React and using states too